duhiga/MusicCampScheduler/README.md

 # MusicCampScheduler
 Scheduler and dashboard applicaiton for a music camp

-This application is still very beta, and requires manual creation of the back-end Databases.
-It will be finished by the end of 2016, but still may have some manual work to set up the DB.
-I've also put very little information about the DB setup in this, it is my intention to write code to set it up.
-This will be done later in the year or sometime in 2017.
+This application is still very, very alpha.
+It is a learning activity for me, I've not done any development in a number of years and wanted to do something on the web.
+It will be functional with a 1.0 release by the end of 2016, but won't look very pretty.
+More features and functionality will be written in 2017 when I learn CSS/HTML/JS properly.

+Before using this applicaiton, you need to configure your own config.xml.
+There's an example in here, with all the information you should need.
+The application is pretty flexible on how long your camp is, and which sessions are held throughout the day.